 Her response won't be polite.
 Instead, try showing her this guide.
 It may make her life a little easier.

 They're hungryHunger is one of the most likely reasons why babies cry, particularly when they're newborn.

 Babies have very small stomachs, so they can't hold much milk.
-They get hungry very quickly, so you should try feeding them frequently, even if their last feed wasn't very long ago.
+They get hungry very quickly, so you should try breast or bottle feeding them frequently, even if their last feed wasn't very long ago.

 With formula milk, babies tend to need to feed less with up to two hours in between feeds.
 If your baby doesn't finish her feeds, they may benefit from drinking less milk more often.